 Say no to right things

 Being a servant is not being a slave.
-W are slaves to Christ and not to man.
+We are slaves to Christ and not to man or our church or our Pastor.
 Our lives and our families are worth more than the ministry we serve.
 We must value the word No for the sake of our families and, sometimes, for the sake of our souls.

-We value what we do by staying in our lane, not over extending ourselves, and keeping ourselves emotionally healthy so we can serve students out of a pure and healthy heart.
+We value what we do by staying in our lane, not over-extending ourselves thereby keeping ourselves emotionally healthy so we can serve students out of a pure and healthy heart.

 Don’t be afraid to ask